digitaldrummerj/digitaldrummerj.me/content/posts/draft/2021/11/112421-hugo-netlify-scheduled-post.md

 ---
-categories: ["hugo", "github"]
+categories: ["hugo"]
 date: 2021-11-24T13:00:00Z
-publish: false
+published: false
 title: Schedule Post with Hugo and Netlify
 ---

 Being able to schedule a post is one of the features that I miss when using a Hugo for a site (including this one).

 Out of the box, Hugo has no way to schedule a post as it is a static site where the content is only updated when the site it built and deployed.
 You can make a post with a future date but that post will not show up until you build and deploy the site again.

 This means that I have to remember on the day that I want to publish a post to build and deploy my site whereas I would prefer to have an automated process that does this for me.

 Since I am hosting this site using Netlify with the code residing on GitHub, we can use Netlify builds and Github actions to essentially allow us to schedule a post.